About Emma Hart Acupuncture

 • Guasha (guāshā, 刮痧)

-• 刮 = to scrape
+• 刮 gua = to scrape

 Meaning: ‘scraping + sha’.

 A smooth-edged tool is gently rubbed or scraped across the skin to ease muscle tension and improve blood flow around areas of stagnation or inflammation.
+Temporary bruising appears on the skin and can last up to a week.

 I use guasha techniques when addressing muscular pain or tension particularly in the jaw, neck or upper back.
+Patients tend to feel relief after one session.

 • Fire Cupping (báhuǒguàn, 拔火罐)